 Only points that have a goal surface within this distance threshold will be constrained.

 Name of a multiplier point attribute for the Distance Threshold.

 Specifies the name of a multiplier point attribute for the Distance Threshold

-Constrain points only when the direction to the closest surface agrees with the normal direction at the point
+Constrain source points only when the link to the closest target point does not intersect the source border

 Enable Strength Multiplier Attribute